How to Publish Obsidian Notes Website For Free (digital garden or blog)

 First, you'll have to set up an Obsidian Vault if you haven't already.
 You can download Obsidian here.

 I recommend creating a folder for your Digital Garden notes, but it's completely up to you.
-I use the auto-move plugin to automatically move any note with the tag "#digitalgarden" to my Digital Garden folder to keep myself organized.
+I use the Auto Note Mover Plugin to automatically move any note with the tag "#digitalgarden" to my Digital Garden folder to keep myself organized.

 2. Create GitHub Account